metno/lard/migrations/README.md

 Go package that dumps tables from old databases (KDVH, Kvalobs) and imports them into LARD.

+- Need to connect to Ostack VM in INT-A
+- git pull shenanigans
+- /mnt/dumps
+- document --from --to flags
+- split dumps by years
+- tmux
+- add note about environment variable

 ## Usage

 1. Compile it with